AdityaRamesh18/University-Management-System-with-OOAD/README.md

 Design Patterns Used - Singleton for Admin and Database, Facade for Home Page for each user <br>
 Architecture Used - Model View Controller (MVC) <br>
 Design Principles Used - Single Responsibility Principle (SRP), Open-Closed Principle (OCP) <br>
+Frameworks Used - Apache Netbeans IDE and Swing for GUI <br>
+Database Used - MySQL <br>

 Key Features:
 * Users can register as a student, a staff member, or an admin